SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### MIGHT

 Might (MGT) represents strength and brawn.
-A creature’s ability to break down doors, swing an axe, stand up during an earthquake, or hurl an ally across a chasm is determined by Might.
+A creature’s ability to break down doors, swing an axe, [[Stand Up|stand up]] during an earthquake, or hurl an ally across a chasm is determined by Might.

 #### AGILITY